The 3DO Company: Third-party developer

 After selling the M2 technology to Matsushita, the company acquired Cyclone Studios, New World Computing, and Archetype Interactive.
 3DO established a new office in Redmond, Washington devoted to PC games development, with Tony Garcia as its head.
 In mid-1997 it sold off its hardware business to Samsung for $20 million, making a final break from its origins as a console developer.

 The company's biggest hit was its series of Army Men games, featuring generic green plastic soldier toys.
 Its Might and Magic and especially Heroes of Might and Magic series from subsidiary New World Computing were perhaps the most popular among their games at the time of release.
 During the late 1990s, the company published one of the first 3D MMORPGs: Meridian 59, which survives to this day in the hands of some of the game's original developers.

+Bankruptcy and legacy

-After struggling for several years, the company filed for Chapter 11 bankruptcy in May 2003.
+3DO struggled in the early 2000s.
+According to the SEC, the company reported a net loss of over $10m in the nine months to December 2002.
+The company filed for Chapter 11 bankruptcy on May 28, 2003.
 Employees were laid off without pay.

-The company's game brands and other intellectual properties were sold to rivals like Microsoft (High Heat Baseball), Namco (Street Racing Syndicate), Take-Two Interactive (Army Men) and Ubisoft (Heroes of Might and Magic).
+Three companies explored buying the company outright, but an ongoing SEC investigation into the accounting practices of the industry made this less attractive.
+Instead, the company's assets were put up for sale in an auction.
+Many of the assets such as game brands and other intellectual property were sold to rivals like Microsoft (High Heat Baseball), Namco (Street Racing Syndicate), Take-Two Interactive (Army Men) and Ubisoft (Might and Magic, Heroes of Might and Magic).
 Founder Trip Hawkins paid $405,000 for rights to some old brands and the company's "Internet patent portfolio".

-In April 2020, over 30 of the company's titles were purchased from Prism Entertainment by Ziggurat Interactive.
+The Army Men brand sold for $750,000, then a high amount in games acquisition terms.

+The company ceased to file required financial papers after December 2002.
+While the company had been void for years, the 2003 Chapter 11 petition remained pending until at least 2008.
+That year the SEC issued trading restrictions for the group.
+The company was found to be in default that December and its registered securities were revoked.

+The Army Men and the Might and Magic franchise continued activity for decades after 3DO's closure at other companies.
+In April 2020, the rights to over 30 classic 3DO titles were purchased from Prism Entertainment by Ziggurat Interactive, a company which specialises in re-releases of older games.
+The company cited a desire to bring more classics to digital storefronts, and broader efforts towards game preservation.
+Their work has included the remastered Killing Time, which was released in 2024.